JohannesPfeifer/DSGE_mod/README.md

 This mod-file shows how to use the loglinear and logdata options of Dynare.

+## Ghironi_Melitz_2005.mod

+This file replicates the Baseline model under Financial Autarky of Ghironi/Melitz (2005), "International trade and macroeconomic dynamics with heterogeneous firms", Quarterly Journal of Economics, 120(3), 865-915.

 ## Guerrieri_Iacoviello_2015
-Replicates the RBC model with a constraint on investment (irreversible investment) and the New Keynesian model with a constraint on the nominal interest rate (zero-lower-bound) studied in Guerrieri, Luca and Iacoviello, Matteo (2015):
+Replicates the example results of Guerrieri, Luca and Iacoviello, Matteo (2015):
 "OccBin: A toolkit for solving dynamic models with occastionally binding constraints easily", Journal of Monetary Economics 70, pp.22-38.
 It provides replication codes for the IRFs in figures 3 and 5.
 The mod files show how to use Dynare's occbin toolbox for stochastic simulations with occasionally binding constraints.

+### Guerrieri_Iacoviello_2015_rbc.mod
+Replicates the RBC model with a constraint on investment (irreversible investment).

+### Guerrieri_Iacoviello_2015_nk.mod
+Replicates the New Keynesian model with a constraint on the nominal interest rate (zero-lower-bound).

-## Ghironi_Melitz_2005.mod
+## HP_filter_missing_data.mod

-This file replicates the Baseline model under Financial Autarky of Ghironi/Melitz (2005), "International trade and macroeconomic dynamics with heterogeneous firms", Quarterly Journal of Economics, 120(3), 865-915.
+This file implements a Hodrick/Prescott HP-filter employing a diffuse Kalman smoother.
+Due to using the Kalman smoother instead of the typical matrix formula, the HP-filter naturally handles missing observations/NaN.

 ## Hansen_1985.mod